Prostitution in Estonia: Post-Soviet period

 Certain changes started in the mid-1980s when the first signs of private businesses emerged.
 That also brought along differentiation of incomes.
 The increase in the relations with foreigners had a great impact on the following processes.
 Due to the rise in prostitution, a new administrative liability for the activity was introduced in 1987.
 In 1998, the police registered over 268 females who had been caught performing sexual services for money in hostels and hotels.

 Prostitution is currently legal in Estonia, but pimping is prohibited.
 Forced prostitution and other abusive activities which surround the sex trade are also outlawed.
 UNAIDS estimate there are 1,000 prostitutes in the country.

 Child prostitution

-An inquiry by police officers in the capital Tallinn estimated that 27% of the 1,000 sex workers in the city were under 18, and a research study by ECPAT has estimated a similar proportion within the country.
+An inquiry by police officers in the capital Tallinn from 2006 estimated that 27% of the 1,000 sex workers in the city were under 18, and a research study by ECPAT has estimated a similar proportion within the country.